mokchend/mysfpal-builds/README.md

 This app is a proof-of-concept more than anything else.

 __Disclaimer__:
+I've worked on this application on my free time since March 2021 and it's been a great experience.
-This app is develop solely based on my own requirements :-)
+This app is develop solely based on my own needs & requirements :-)

+Regardless of your contribution, thanks for your support!

 # Pre-Requisite
 * [sfdx](https://developer.salesforce.com/tools/sfdxcli)